rahulkjoshi/tmux-focus-pane/README.md

 ```
 set -g @plugin 'rahulkjoshi/tmux-focus-pane'
 ```
-Then install the new plugin with `prefix + I`
+Then install the new plugin with `prefix + I`.

 ## Usage

 ### Toggle Focus Mode

 Use the `@tmux-focus-toggle` binding (default `prefix + z`) to toggle zooming a particular pane.
 If a pane is already zoomed in, the same binding returns it to its original position

 ### Pane Change hooks